jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/REST errors.md

   }
 # Configure multiple REST error responses.
 error:
     # Configure the specific REST endpoint error that is returned.
   - when: =@ctx.response.status = 401
     # Choose an icon to show in the error message.
     icon: on-error-sad
     # Provide a short meaningful title for the error.
     title: Oops!
 Something Went Wrong
     # Describe a user-friendly explanation for the error.
     description: "It seems like you don’t have permission to Add customers.
       If you think this is a mistake, please contact support.
 We’re here to help!"
     details: =('Error:' & ' ' & @ctx.response.statusText & ' (' &
       @ctx.response.status & ')')
     # Write the error to the customer_error table
     table: =@ctx.entity & "_error"
-# Send a notification to the app user using the title, description, detail and icon properties
+    # Send a notification to the app user using the title, description,
+    #detail and icon properties.
     notification: true
-# Specifiy what data must be written in the error table
+    # Specifiy what data must be written in the error table.
     transform:
       '={ "id": @ctx.commandId, "type": "System Offline",
       "screen": "system-offline",  "response": @ctx.response,
       "request": @ctx.request, "user": @ctx.user, "solution": @ctx.solution,
       "entity": @ctx.entity, "correlationId": @ctx.correlationId}'
+    # Add the number of retries and the time between each retry.
+    retry:
+      delay: "=(@ctx.response.headers.'retry-after' ? $number(@ctx.response.headers.'retry-after') : 5) * 1000"
+      maxRetries: 3
-# Configure the next error that could be returned from the REST endpoint
+    # Configure the next error that could be returned from the REST endpoint.
   - when: =@ctx.response.status = 403
     title: System Offline
     description: